aikedejongste/docs.aikedejongste.nl/databases/postgres/pg_dump.md

 ## Options and examples

-- `-Fp` = format plain, this is fastest but produces normal sql
+- `-Fp` = format plain, this is fastest but produces normal SQL.
-- `-Fc` = format compressed, much smaller result, much slower
+- `-Fc` = format custom, much smaller result, much slower.
+Suitable for input into pg_restore.
+- `-Fd` = format directory, this is required for parallel jobs.
+- `--file=NAME OF DUMP` = The file/directory to output to.
 - `-N 'plpsql'` = exclude an extension
 - `--jobs=NUMBER OF CORES` = This allows the dump to run multiple jobs.
-- `--format=d` = This tells pg_dump that you want to use the directory output format.
-This is required for parallel jobs.
 - `--data-only` = This is the flag to dump only the data from the tables and not the schema information.
-- `--schema=public` = Instructs pg_dump to only dump the public schemas, for most cases this is all you need.
+- `--schema=public` = Dump to only the public schemas, for most cases this is all you need.
-- `--file=NAME OF DUMP` = The file/directory to output to.
 - `--table=NAME OF TABLE` = This flag specifies which table to dump.
 Multiple --table flag may be used together.

 ## Other option